Thyroid Hormone Regulation of Vertebrate Postembryonic Development

 A. TR double KO animals take a shorter time to reach the onset of metamorphosis (stage 54), indicating accelerated pre-metamorphic development.
 Once metamorphosis begins, the KO animals take longer to reach the beginning of metamorphic climax (stage 58) and also develop more slowly during the climax stages, between stages 58 and 61.
 The length of each stage indicates the relative time needed for development between two adjacent stages.

 B. Tadpoles without any TR die during the climax of metamorphosis.
 The tadpoles of mixed genotypes at stage 58 were able to develop to stage 62 and were genotyped at stage 62 or when they died during this developmental period.
 The survival rate for each of the three genotypes, trα–/–trβ+/+, trα–/–trβ+/–, and trα–/–trβ–/–, was thus obtained and plotted.
-Note that no double knockout tadpoles developed to stage 62 and that a single copy of trβ+/– was sufficient for the animal to complete metamorphosis and develop into a reproductive adult.
+Note that no double KO tadpoles developed to stage 62 but that a single copy of trβ+/– was sufficient for the animal to complete metamorphosis and develop into a reproductive adult.

 Tadpoles at pre-metamorphic stage 54 (A), climax, stage 62 (B), and the end of metamorphosis, stage 66 (C) were injected with 5-ethynyl-2′-deoxyuridine (EdU) one hour before sacrifice.
 Cross-sections of the intestine from the resulting tadpoles were double-stained by EdU labeling of newly synthesized DNA and by immunohistochemistry of IFABP (intestinal fatty acid–binding protein), a marker for differentiated epithelial cells.
 The dotted lines depict the epithelium-mesenchyme boundary.
 Note that there are few EdU–labeled proliferating cells in the epithelium and that they express IFABP at pre-metamorphosis (A) and increase in the form of clustered cells (proliferating adult stem cells), which lack IFABP at the climax of metamorphosis (B).
 At the end of metamorphosis, EdU–labeled proliferating cells are localized mainly in the troughs of the epithelial folds, where IFABP expression is low (C). ep, epithelium; ct, connective tissue; m, muscles; l, lumen.